mathspp/mathspp/pages/02.blog/module-enum-overview/item.md

 But I left out a lot of interesting things:

  - the decorators `member` and `nonmember` that can be used to force something to be (or not to be) a member of the enumeration;
+ - the enumeration `FlagBoundary` that lets you customise the behaviour of flag enumerations when dealing with values that are out of the range of the flag;
  - the metaclass `EnumMeta` which is used by all enumeration classes and that allow you to do things like `Enumeration[MEMBER_NAME]`;
  - the helper class `EnumDict`, which is a subclass of `dict` used by the internals of enumerations;
  - the class `ReprEnum`, used by `StrEnum` and `IntEnum`, that makes it more convenient to mix in other types with enumerations;